Ranking the NHL's top 50 (plus) free agents

 Age: 28 | 2017-18 cap hit: $3,966,667

-Why is the best defenseman on the open market not a "best bet?"
-Two reasons.
+Why is the best defenseman on the open market not a "best bet"" Two reasons.
 First is that he's going to get an average annual value on his contract north of $7 million, and it'll be hard to live up to that.
-Second, he has 144 points in his last 210 games, and 62 of them were on a power play unit that featured Alex Ovechkin, Evgeny Kuznetsov and Nicklas Backstrom, which gives us pause.
+Second, he has 144 points in his past 210 games, and 62 of them were on a power-play unit that featured Alex Ovechkin, Evgeny Kuznetsov and Nicklas Backstrom, which gives us pause.
 But shift-to-shift, he's a solid defenseman that would be an asset to any team -- especially the reigning Stanley Cup champions.

 Mike Green, D, Detroit Red Wings